fyeeme/rate-limiter-spring-boot-starter/README.md

 ### how to use

-download the repo, and install to local maven
+Download the repo, and install to local maven

 ```sh
 mvn clean install
 ```

-after doing this. add deps to your project
+After doing that. add deps to your project

+maven:

 ```xml
  <dependency>